 Sometimes, waking up face-to-face with your feline friend or having a cuddle session at the end of the day can be a smelly ordeal.
 But why is it that your cat's breath can be so stinky?
-Our Suffolk County vets discuss some of the causes of bad breath in cats and what you can do to help them smell better.
+Our Deer Park vets discuss some of the causes of bad breath in cats and what you can do to help them smell better.

 Reasons Why Your Cat's Breath Smells Bad